 Registration is optional for purposes of protection.
 Assuming that the work is original, it will be afforded copyright protection irrespective of registration.

 Although not mandatory, copyright registration is still recommended as a way to evidence authorship, especially in light of the Brazilian government's choice to adopt a first-to-create system of copyright protection.

 The BIPL establishes that any distinctive, visually perceptible sign may be registered as a trademark, provided that it does not fall within the prohibitions set out in the law.
 The requirement of visual representation excludes from the scope of protection non-traditional trademarks such as olfactory, sound and gustatory marks.
 On the other hand, the protection of three-dimensional signs has been admitted in Brazil since the enactment of the current BIPL.

 The BIPL sets out, in its Article 124, a list of examples of signs that are not registerable as trademarks.
 The list includes:

-- signs of a generic, necessary, common, usual or merely descriptive character, when related to the product or service to be distinguished, or those commonly used to designate a characteristic of the product or service with respect to the nature, nationality, weight, value, quality and moment of production of a product or provision of a service, save when the sign is presented in a sufficiently distinctive manner;
+- signs of a generic, necessary, common, usual or merely descriptive character, when relating to the product or service to be distinguished, or those commonly used to designate a characteristic of the product or service in respect of the nature, nationality, weight, value, quality, and moment of production of a product or provision of a service, except when the sign is presented in a sufficiently distinctive manner;

 - signs or expressions used only as a means of advertising;